Scrubs (2001 TV series): Episodes

 The eighth season has Kelso's replacement, Taylor Maddox (Courteney Cox), arrive; she quickly makes a lot of changes, affecting the way doctors treat patients.
 Elliot and J.D. finally discuss their true feelings for each other and again become a couple.
 Janitor and Lady (Kit Pongetti) marry, while Cox is promoted to chief of medicine to replace the dismissed Dr. Maddox, with some encouragement from Kelso.
 Kelso and Dr. Cox become friends, and J.D. prepares to leave Sacred Heart to move closer to his son, with Elliot.
 Turk is promoted to chief of surgery at Sacred Heart.

 Coinciding with season eight, the webisode series Scrubs: Interns was launched, focusing around the eighth season's medical interns, Sonja "Sunny" Dey (Sonal Shah), Denise (Eliza Coupe), Katie (Betsy Beutler), and Howie (Todd Bosley).
 The interns learn from various characters of the show about life in the hospital.

 The ninth season takes place over a year after season eight's finale.
 The old Sacred Heart hospital has been torn down and rebuilt.
 Cox, Dorian, and Turk are now Winston University medical school professors whose students occasionally rotate through the new Sacred Heart.
 Between the end of season eight and the beginning of season nine, the Janitor has left the hospital after being told that J.D. was not returning, and Elliot and J.D. have married and are expecting their first child.
 J.D.'s stay at the university is short, and he leaves the series after six episodes, reappearing in episode 9, "Our Stuff Gets Real", as a secondary character.
 Kelso's wife passes away, and Ted quits Sacred Heart to travel around the U.S. with his girlfriend.

+The revival series retcons most of the events of the prior season.
+Sacred Heart was never torn down.
+Sixteen years later, J.D. is divorced from Elliot and becomes a concierge doctor, when he is suddenly called back to Sacred Heart.
+Perry steps down as Chief of Medicine and offers the position to J.D., which he accepts.